Emma Stevens: Solo tours

 Stevens embarked on the Heart on Hand Tour following the release of her first EP.

 During February 2013, Stevens supported Jenn Bostic on her first UK tour.

 The Dreaming Trees Tour promoted EP number two, the first to be released in 2013.

 During September and October 2013, Stevens supported British singer-songwriter Sam Gray on his UK tour.

 During November and December 2013, Stevens once again joined Jenn Bostic on her second UK tour.

-In March 2014, Stevens embarked on the Enchanted Tour, a national headline tour accompanied by her full band.
+In March 2014, Stevens embarked on the Enchanted Tour, a national headline tour accompanied by her full band: Sam Whiting on guitar, Pete Snowdon on bass and James Rees-Flynn on drums.

 Beginning in April 2015, Stevens embarked on the Waves Tour, a national tour co-headlining with Blair Dunlop.
+Band members for the tour included Sam Whiting on guitar, Simon "Spud" Smith on bass and keys and James Rees-Flynn on drums.

 In June 2017, Stevens embarked on the to My Roots Tour, a full band national tour to promote her third studio album, with musicians Stu Wilkinson (Mandolin), Sam Rommer (Bass), Sam Whiting (Guitar) and Tom O. Mitchell (Drums & Percussion).

 In May and June 2018, Stevens embarked on the to My Roots Spring Tour, this time as a trio along with Stu Wilkinson (Mandolin) & Sam Rommer (Bass).

 In April 2019, Stevens embarked on her first tour of mainland China.

 In May 2019, Stevens embarked on the Atoms Tour promoting her Atoms EP.